 Easy Bone Broth Recipe

-5 pounds of bones, raw or leftover cooked (marrow bones, poultry carcasses, backs or necks, pig knuckles, ham hocks, pig feet, chicken feet or even hooves) 5 quarts of water 2 tablespoons of apple cider vinegar 1 to 2 tablespoons of salt, to taste
+INGREDIENTS: 5 pounds of bones, raw or leftover cooked (marrow bones, poultry carcasses, backs or necks, pig knuckles, ham hocks, pig feet, chicken feet or even hooves), 5 quarts of water, 2 tablespoons of apple cider vinegar and 1-2 tablespoons of salt (to taste)

 NOTE: If you’d rather make a different quantity, use the ratio of one pound of bones to one quart of water, with one teaspoon of salt and half a tablespoon of vinegar per pound of bones.

 - In a stockpot, pressure cooker or slow cooker, add bones.